lmaogoodcodenotreally/Unreal-Engine-4-Engine-Version-Grabber/README.md

 ⠀
 ⠀
-Basically any anticheat that detects dll injection
+Basically any anticheat that detects dll injection will detect it if use without bypass, however it's prove to work on some EAC games that I won't name 😊 (if bypassed proprely)

-And concerning av mostly shit av get false positive for it (who tf use Bkav pro)
+***And concerning av mostly shit av get false positive for it**(*who tf use Bkav pro*)

 **[3/71 detections](https://www.virustotal.com/gui/file/8e2919c3967b5aa7e462f2a4973714ea2bd60179351e58c3f80a3b986fc11318?nocache=1)**